Calgary North Baseball League Rules & Regulations

 All coaches are encouraged to let the players experience playing all positions during the course of the season unless in the coach’s opinion the safety of a player is jeopardized by playing a particular position.

-Schedules and Standings will be available for viewing on Baseball Alberta’s Web-site at www.baseballalberta.com.
+Schedules and Standings will be available for viewing at www.calgarynorthbaseball.ca

 Makeup games: Should circumstances prevent a League game from being played (per schedule), the host/home club is responsible for giving the opposition suitable advance notification for re- scheduling the game.
 Notification must also be given to Tam Rosnau at least 48 hours prior to the game.
 These games need to be made up as soon as possible, but if all efforts have been made to make the game up, but uncooperative weather etc. makes this difficult the game can be assessed a 1 all tie.
 The arbitration committee can make the decision to award a loss to any team that does not take reasonable steps to make themselves available to make up the game.

 Play-offs: will take place over the final 2 weeks of June.